Gift Card API for Online Stores: How It Works

 - Support ticket investigation

-- Set up automated alerts when balance falls below a threshold
+BalanceNotEnougherrors and alert ops proactively - Set up automated alerts when repeated balance errors occur

 - Include balance monitoring in your operations dashboard